bkper/claude-eval/docs/SPEC.md

-# claude-code-eval - Evaluation System for Claude Code Agent
+# claude-eval - Evaluation System for Claude Code Agent

 ## Executive Summary
 A Test-Driven Development (TDD) approach to build a Node.js CLI application that evaluates AI agent responses using Claude Code SDK and LLM-as-a-judge methodology.
 The system will test whether changes to bkper-os context definitions improve or degrade response quality.